Biography: Edmonia Lewis, a Black Afro-American Sculptress

 Then, in 1864, she sculpted a bust of Robert Gould Shaw, who had died while leading an all-black regiment in the battle of Fort Wagner.
 The sculptor was greatly appreciated and more than a 100 plaster copies of the bust were sold.
-With this income, and her brother's help, she was able to fulfil her dream of studying and working in Italy.
+With this income and her brother's help, she was able to fulfill her dream of studying and working in Italy.

 Rise in Career